electron-react-boilerplate/electron-react-boilerplate/README.md

 Use `electron-packager` to pack you app for darwin (osx), linux and win32 (windows) platform.
 After build, you can see them in `release` folder.

+## To Do

+- simplify webpack config
+- asar support
+- yeoman generator

 [npm-image]: https://img.shields.io/npm/v/electron-react-boilerplate.svg?style=flat-square
 [npm-url]: https://npmjs.org/package/electron-react-boilerplate